 What we eat and drink

 To keep healthy skin, we need to eat a well-balanced diet.
-We also need to take in at least 2 litres of fluid a day (about 8 glasses).
+We also need to take in at least 2 litres of fluid a day which is about 8 glasses.

 We get this fluid from food and drink.
 You can get dehydrated and your skin can become dry if you don’t have enough fluid.
 Your skin can’t work properly if it is dry.
 It won’t be as supple and stretchy.
-Smoking can make the skin dry and drinking a lot of alcohol can also dry the skin.
+Smoking and drinking a lot of alcohol can also make the skin dry.